Pathogenic Neisseriae: Gonorrhea, Neonatal Ophthalmia and Meningococcal Meningitis (page 4)

 gonorrheal infections each year.
 Only about half of these infections

 are reported to CDC.
-In 2002, 351,852 cases of gonorrhea were reported

-Gonorrhea is transmitted almost exclusively by sexual contact.
+transmitted almost exclusively by sexual contact.
 Any

 sexually active person can be infected with gonorrhea.
 In the United